Differential exponential topological fields: -derivations

-The operator $\Ecl$ is a well-behaved $E$-algebraic closure operator, satisfying the exchange property \cite{Mac}, \cite{JW}, \cite[Lemma 3.3, Theorem 1.1]{K}.
-A. Wilkie used it in his proof of the model-completeness of the theory of $(\bar \IR,exp)$, where $\bar \IR$ denotes the ordered field of real numbers.
-Then J. Kirby extracted $\Ecl$ from this o-minimal setting and showed that it coincides with the closure operator $\Cl$ defined above \cite[Propositions 4.7, 7.1]{K}.
+The operator $\Ecl$ was used by A. Wilkie in his proof of the model-completeness of the theory of $(\bar \IR,exp)$, where $\bar \IR$ denotes the ordered field of real numbers \cite{W}, (see also \cite{JW}).
+Then J. Kirby extracted $\Ecl$ from this o-minimal setting and showed that it coincides with the closure operator $\Cl$ defined above (see Definition \ref{cl}) \cite[Theorem 1.1, Propositions 4.7, 7.1]{K}.
 Since the operator $\Cl^F$ on subsets of an $E$-field $F$ induces a pregeometry, we get a notion of dimension $\dim^F$ as follows: \dfn Let $F$ be a partial $E$-field, let $\x:=(x_{1},\ldots, x_{n})$ and let $C\subset A(F)$ with $C=\Cl^F(C)$, then for $m\leq n$,

 \edfn

 In order to show that $\Cl\subset \Ecl$, J. Kirby uses a result of J. Ax on the Schanuel property in differential fields of characteristic $0$ \cite[Theorem 5.1]{K}, in order to show the following inequality: